CNR-ISMAR/iws/docs/open_istorms/open_istorms_interface.rst

     *The Open I-STORMS interface*

 The main window shows a Map starting wih sea level mean TMES output for the current hour.
-On the map are overlayed the measurements stations locations as  points and queryng a point will output station detail and measurements *[work in progress at 28/10/2019]*
+On the map are overlayed the measurements stations locations as  points

 Using the :guilabel:`Time Line` on the bottom of the map you can explore different times of current series. using the :guilabel:`Layer Switcher` widget on the